London Deserves More Than A Weekend

 Flat whites.

-Someone wearing a trench coat unironically.
+Someone else wearing a trench coat without looking like they're trying to.

-Honestly, London feels designed for journaling and people watching.
+London feels built for people watching.

 Fresh bread.